-- §5.18 The canopy dimensions are measured and recorded. - §5.19 The line dimensions are measured and recorded. - §5.20 The riser dimensions, including accelerator travel, are measured and recorded. - §5.21 The riser set's layout, including accelerator travel, is documented photographically.
+- §5.19 The canopy dimensions are measured and recorded. - §5.20 The line attachment points are measured and recorded. - §5.21 The line attachment points are documented photographically Recent experience shows that this is an area where manufacturers may be tempted to modify their production wings, in order to increase their wings' performance compared to the specimen used for certification. - §5.22 The line dimensions are measured and recorded. - §5.23 The riser dimensions, including accelerator travel, are measured and recorded. - §5.24 The riser set's layout, including accelerator travel, is documented photographically.